 What broadband type can I get?

-Hopefully it's now clear that in the UK we have plenty of choice when it comes to broadband types.
+Hopefully it's now clear to you that in the UK we have plenty of choice when it comes to broadband types.
 However, the fundamental thing to remember is what you can get in your home or business depends on what's available in your area.

 Although, as we've also already mentioned, you might now be in a location where faster connections have now been rolled out without you realising - so there's the potential for you to enjoy an improved broadband package.

 We can help you with this with our widget below.
-Simply enter your broadband into it and we'll show you the best deals in your location.
+Simply enter your postcode into it and we'll show you the best deals in your location.
 You can then use these to get a better idea of what options you have available.